abe312/sublime-text-3/README.md

 Build version I'm currently using: Build 3126

 Another way you may simply `git clone` from terminal in those folders and all the contents would be copied.

+These settings for sync come as is and nothing can be claimed in case the software doesn't works as its supposed to..